mtdvio/every-programmer-should-know/CONTRIBUTING.md

 ## Contributing

-You contributions to this repo is always welcome!
+Your contributions to this repo are always welcome!
 Bear in mind, that this repo is *highly opinionated* and *curated*.
 Your opinion on value of any resource may not match the opinion of curator.